New Grads NP & PA resume help you land your dream job.

 2. Set a Structure.
 We recommend that you order your resume so the most relevant information comes first.
 To new grads, we often suggest starting with your education, then work history, followed by a listing of your clinicals, then your license.
 If, however, your clinicals are more applicable to the position than your past work experience, it’s recommended that you reorder your resume so your clinicals come right after your education.
 The order and organization of your resume says a lot about your priorities as a candidate.
 Use the top half of your resume to bring attention to your strongest qualities.
 You also want to make sure that your resume is visually-appealing, easy to read, and focused.
 By doing this, you communicate that you are a detail-oriented professional who takes pride in your work.

 3. Communicate Confidence.
-Sometimes new graduates discount their qualifications because they haven’t yet worked in an NP role.
-That’s a mistake because new NPs bring a wealth of applicable transferable skills that employers are looking for.
+Sometimes new graduates discount their qualifications because they haven’t yet worked in an NP or PA role.
+That’s a mistake because new NPs and PAs bring a wealth of applicable transferable skills that employers are looking for.
 You can project confidence by bringing attention to your relevant work experience as an RN or during your clinicals.
 Your work experience and clinicals sections will list your role and the organization you worked for.
-But also be sure to include 2-4 bullets with specific details about your responsibilities and the practice environment.
+But also be sure to include 2-4 bullets with specific details about your responsibilities and the practice environment in your New Grads NP & PA resume.
 This could include the number of patients seen per day, the level of care required, or the specialized skills you utilized.
 If you worked in a busy or demanding environment, say so!

 As a recent graduate, there are many opportunities ahead of you.
 To make sure you are accurately reflecting all of your hard work so far, follow our nurse practitioner resume guidance for new grads and you’ll be on your way to your job as an NP!
 If you’d like more information and a personalized resume review, Melnic is happy to help.
 Click here to submit your resume and sign up for customized job alerts.